ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

       3. 1<sub>2</sub> * 1<sub>2</sub> = 1<sub>2</sub>.
    4. How would you modify, if necessary, the function to work with 2s-complement signed integers?
 6. `[<lernact-prac>]`**[Optional challenge, max 10 extra step points]** Multiplication of two 16-bit numbers on an 8-bit processor.
 In particular:
    1. Modify the function from the previous task to work _with 8-bit registers only_.
-That is, assume that you your operands, intermediate values, and results cannot exceed 8-bit units, and numbers requiring more bits are broken down and stored in arrays of 8-bit number strings.
+That is, assume that you your operands, intermediate values, and results cannot exceed 8-bit units, and numbers requiring more bits are broken down and stored in arrays of 8-bit number strings. `[<cept>]`_Registers_ are a small number of very fast memory locations, deep inside the processor, used in the execution of the processor's instructions.
+They hold instructions, operands, results, and control state.
    2. The function signature should be `mulBin8(a : string[], b : string[], product : string[]) : void`.
 The parameter `a` will be an array, representing a 16-bit 2s-complement signed integer, in [big-endian](https://www.webopedia.com/TERM/B/big_endian.html) order.
 So will `b`.
 The third operand, `product`, will contain the result of the operation, in the same format.
    3. Pay special attention to transfering the carry between consecutive bytes of the result, while it is being accumulated.